Eugène Gervais

 Eugène-Jacques Gervais (1852– 1943) was a French architect active during the Belle Époque period.
 Born in Bordeaux as the son of merchant François Gervais and Clémence-Catherine Descazeille, he married Brigitte-Georgette Moulinié in 1876.
-The couple had three children, including Daniel Emile Gervais (1880-1979) who followed his father into architectural practice.
+The couple had three children, Germaine Gervais (1877-1963), Jeanne Gervais (1887-1943), and Daniel Emile Gervais (1880-1979) who followed his father into architectural practice.
 Based in Bordeaux, he was known for his eclectic architectural style that combined international influences with innovative construction techniques.
 His most significant surviving work is Our Lady of Grace Church in Charlton, London, one of the earliest reinforced concrete churches in England, built in the rare Neo-Romanesque style for the Sisters of the Assumption.

 Career

 Gervais maintained his architectural practice in Bordeaux, holding the official title "Architecte du département de la Gironde" with offices at Place Gambetta 29.
 This departmental appointment positioned him as the leading establishment figure in Bordeaux architecture.
 He was a member of the Société archéologique de Bordeaux from 1890, indicating his scholarly approach to architectural practice.

 From 1892, Gervais taught architecture at the École municipale des Beaux-Arts de Bordeaux for twenty years, contributing to the education of a new generation of regional architects.
 In 1912, he formed a professional partnership with his son Daniel as "Gervais père et fils", though this collaboration ended acrimoniously in 1927.

 His work was characterised by what he termed "métissage des matériaux" (mixing of materials), creating polychromatic architectural effects through strategic combination of traditional and industrial building components.
 This innovative approach positioned him among the pioneering architects adapting modern engineering solutions to conventional architectural programmes.
 He worked with François Hennebique's pioneering reinforced concrete firm as early as 1895, placing him among the first architects to adopt this revolutionary technology.